32 - 0 - 0

 Jermall Charlo WINS against Cimarron Davis by TKO in Round 2 of 4

 Jermall Charlo has been fighting alongside twin brother Jermell his whole life, sharing the mantra of “Lions Only” as the siblings take aim at standing side-by-side atop the 154-pound division.
-Although Jermall started his pro career nine months after his brother, he became the first Charlo twin to claim a world title before moving up to campaign at 160 pounds.
+Although Jermall started his pro career nine months after his brother, he became the first Charlo twin to claim a world title before moving up to campaign at 160 pounds where he is now the WBC Champion.

 Keeping it in the family